 Tours of Derry

 There is at least one tour of Derry departing from Belfast, which is this one.
-The tour focuses on the political history of the city.

 If you’re looking for a shorter day trip from Belfast, then you might consider a trip to Carrickfergus.
 This town is just over ten miles from Belfast along the Causeway Coastal Route, and is easy to reach by public transport or car.